Q & A

 What makes a photo shoot special?
 Why pay a photographer?

 The photo shoot is an event that you shouldn't forget - the experience itself is meant to be memorable, making for great photos!
-A photo shoot is an opportunity to draw closer, laugh and reflect (and because I'm asking/helping you to!).
+A photo shoot is an opportunity to draw closer, and to laugh.
 Also, you gain a new friend (me!).
 I know how to bring out your best self by using motion, light and interaction.

 What is the first step of a typical shoot?

-After I hear from you, we will have a consultation before agreeing to do business.
-We can set up a time to meet in person, or talk on the phone or through e-mail about other details: photo-delivery time, number of outfits, and specific photo requests during the shoot.
+After I hear from you, we will have a brief consultation.
+We can set up a time to meet in person, or talk on the phone or through e-mail about other details: photo-delivery time, outfits and specific photo requests during the shoot.
 After agreeing to a shoot, I will write up a contract/invoice detailing the services requested for your signature or amendments.

 How does the shoot flow and what should I expect?